One of the most common household appliances would be the oven. And nothing can compare to a gas oven.

 Why is my gas oven still hot after turning it off?

 If your gas oven has a thermostat failure, temperature sensor malfunction, or short circuit in the electrical circuits or relays, it won’t turn off even if your screen says it is off.
-This is because the oven doesn’t get the command of turning off or the temperature change.
+This is because the oven doesn’t get the command to turn off or the temperature changes.
 It is better to cut its power out and look for professional help.

 What should I do when my oven won’t turn off?